1. Personal Information

 8. Access to Your Personal Information

-- If you believe we have breached an Australian Privacy Principle or registered Australian Privacy Principle code and would like to make a complaint, you can do so in writing by emailing or writing to our Privacy Officer at Delaney Roberts Family Lawyers.
+If you believe we have breached an Australian Privacy Principle or registered Australian Privacy Principle code and would like to make a complaint, you can do so in writing by emailing or writing to our Privacy Officer at Roberts Legal Services Group.
 We will endeavour to respond to your complaint within a reasonable period of time (usually 30 days).

 10. How to Contact Us

 Our Firm is committed to respecting your right to privacy and protecting your personal information.
 You may request further information about the way we manage your personal information by contacting us by the following means:

 Suite 2, Level 2, Telstra Civic